hannibal002/SkyHanni/CONTRIBUTING.md

 ### [Stonecutter Development](https://plugins.jetbrains.com/plugin/25044-stonecutter-dev)

-Provides syntax highligting and quick version switching for our multiversion development setup.
+Provides syntax highlighting and quick version switching for our multiversion development setup.

 ## Software Used in SkyHanni